Email SEO: How Do You Combine Email Marketing and SEO?

 Turning newsletters into blog posts is a powerful strategy that creates a synergy between SEO and email marketing:

-People who discover your newsletter content through search engines may sign up for your email list, while existing subscribers are more likely to visit your website if it appears in their search results.
+People who discover your newsletter content through search engines may sign up for your email list while existing subscribers are more likely to visit your website if it appears in their search results.

-This cross-channel promotion increases your content’s reach and strengthens your online presence.
+The impact of newsletters on website traffic is notable; this cross-channel promotion increases your content’s reach and strengthens your online presence.
 Plus, you’ll have more content in your library and more chances to attract traffic.

 How to Repurpose Newsletters for SEO